ex-man/GeneralInsurance_Class/Lessons/Lesson1/Exercises/Ex04_dplyr.md

     ##   Loss_avg
     ## 1 29227137
 ```
-> We may also want to see the summary split by one (or more) of columns
+> We may also want to see the summary split by one (or more) of columns.
 ``` r
 dt_KPI %>%
   group_by(Region) %>%